 Maine Bureau of Alcoholic Beverages and Lottery Operations

-Mr. Mineo was appointed as Director of the Bureau of Alcoholic Beverages and Lottery Operations for Maine in May of 2014, having come off of a thirty-one career in the wine and spirits industries, where he served in many marketing and sales capacities during his tenure with the Seagram Company and the Absolut Spirits Company.
-Mr. Mineo has brought his extensive experience in the spirits industry to the State of Maine, and utilized it with the new business model the Bureau employs to take its spirits products to market.
+Mr. Mineo was appointed as Director of the Bureau of Alcoholic Beverages and Lottery operations for Maine in May of 2014, having come off a 41-year career in the wine and spirits industries, where he served for 32 years in many marketing and sales capacities during his tenure with the Seagram Company and the Absolut Spirits Company.
+Mr. Mineo has brought his extensive experience in the spirits industry to the State of Maine and used it with the new business model the Bureau employs to take its spirits products to market.
 He has been integral in the implementation and strategic processes of the new “go to market” plank, which has transformed the business in Maine.

 Mr. Mineo’s educational background includes a degree in psychology from Bethany College and graduate work in economics and accounting.
 He is a member of several professional organizations, including NCSLA, The Center for Alcohol Policy, SCORE, International Beverage Network and others.
-Mr. Mineo lives in Portland, Maine with his wife of forty-one years, and they have two sons, Justin and Bryan.
+Mr. Mineo lives in Portland, Maine, with his wife of 44 years, and they have two sons, Justin and Bryan.

 New Hampshire Liquor Commission

 Mr. Mollica was first appointed to the New Hampshire Liquor Commission (NHLC) in January of 2010 and has served as Chairman since 2011.
 During his tenure, Chairman Mollica has overseen a consistent growth in sales and transformation of the state’s NH Liquor & Wine Outlet stores into a nationally recognized brand through a combination of extensive store renovations and relocations, investments in customer service training, warehousing and information technology, and by strengthening relationships with brokers, suppliers and licensees.